Tahoe National Forest: Overview

-Tracked from as far as 2 thousand years ago, the Washoe tribe were the native indigenous who located in Tahoe National Forest before discovery and colonization of America.
+Tracked from as far as 2 thousand years ago, the Washoe tribe were the native indigenous who located in Tahoe National Forest.
 The Washoe used Lake Tahoe as a main source for food and hunting focusing on fishing and milling sites.
 Their camps were made along lush meadows and streams that parted from the lake.
-Here they lived peacefully and undisturbed until the Gold Rush in 1849 when people all over the world traveled to California where the Washoe where their territory was encroached and overthrown by miners.
+Here they lived peacefully and undisturbed until the Gold Rush in 1849 when people from all over the world traveled to California.
+The Washoe's territory was encroached upon and their governance was taken away by miners.

-The Forest Reserves were established in 1893 to halt uncontrolled exploitation of its resources.
-In California, the Sierra Forest Reserve consisted of over 4000000 acre.
-Tahoe was originally established as the Lake Tahoe Forest Reserve on April 13, 1899.
-The name was changed to Tahoe on October 3, 1905.
+The Forest Reserves were established in 1893 under the General Revision Act, also known as the Forest Reserve Act of 1891, with the mission of halting uncontrolled exploitation of its resources.
+In California, the Sierra Forest Reserve which included the Tahoe Forest consisted of over 4000000 acre was established on Februay 14, 1893.
+The Lake Tahoe Forest Reserve was established in 1899 by President William McKinley and later renamed Tahoe Forest Reserve on April 13, 1899 on October 3, 1905.